 In comparison to other varieties, black rice has more fiber and protein than red, brown, or white rice.
 This, combined with its high level of anthocyanins, makes it a nutrition powerhouse.
-A half-cup serving of prepared black rice, made from about one-fourth cup of uncooked rice, contains 160 calories, 1 1/2 grams of fat, 34 grams of carbohydrates, 2 grams of fiber, 5 grams of protein, and 4 percent of iron.
+A 1/2 cup serving of prepared black rice, made from about 1/4 cup of uncooked rice, contains 160 calories, 1 1/2 grams of fat, 34 grams of carbohydrates, 2 grams of fiber, 5 grams of protein, and 4 percent of iron.

 Where to Buy Black Rice

 Black rice previously was only available in gourmet grocery stores and Asian specialty markets.
-But now, with its increased popularity, you can find it at Whole Foods, Target, and Walmart, as well as on online on Amazon and other retailers.
-Check to see if your neighborhood grocery store carries it.
+But now, with its increased popularity, you can find it at Whole Foods, Target, and Walmart, as well as on online at Amazon and other retailers.
+It is also worth checking to see if your neighborhood grocery store carries it.
 And keep in mind that black rice might be called forbidden rice or emperor's rice on restaurant menus.

 Cooking black rice is similar to cooking other kinds of rice.
 You will use a 2 to 1 ratio of water to rice, and after the water comes to a boil, add the rice and simmer, covered, until the rice is tender and the water has been absorbed.
 One difference with black rice is that it will take about 10 minutes longer to cook than other types of rice.